Alpocalypse: Composition

 The album's opening track, "Perform This Way", is a parody of "Born This Way" by Lady Gaga.
 The lyrics are told from the point of view of Gaga, and describe her performance style and fashion sense.
 The song's associated music video shows Yankovic's face superimposed on a female dancer, dancing and performing in many outfits that parody those worn by Gaga or original creations inspired by the artist.

 "CNR" is a style parody of the White Stripes, in particular borrowing heavily from "Dead Leaves and the Dirty Ground".
 The song's lyrics are about superhuman feats that Charles Nelson Reilly could accomplish, similar to Chuck Norris facts.
+When Yankovic came up with the idea of a song about Reilly, he contacted Reilly's widower Patrick Hughes for permission.
+Hughes' only request was that Yankovic "not make [Reilly] out to be too much of a sissy;" in response, Yankovic thought it would be funny to go as far in the opposite direction as possible.
 The song's end is also very similar to the chorus of the song "You Don't Mess Around with Jim".
 The video, created by JibJab, animates the song's lyrics using JibJab employees as actors against a green screen, interspersed with shots of Yankovic and Jon "Bermuda" Schwartz performing on a White Stripes-inspired red-and-white set, dressed as Jack White and Meg White, respectively.
 In a first for any major recording artist, users of JibJab's web site had the option of including themselves in the music video.

 The third track on the album, "TMZ", which is a parody of "You Belong with Me" by Taylor Swift, is about celebrities whose failings, no matter how minor, appear on the celebrity gossip site TMZ.com.
 The music video, by Bill Plympton, is about a female celebrity whose bare buttocks are photographed by a TMZ paparazzo and then appear everywhere she goes.
 Voice actor and comedian Tom Kenny is featured as a voice shouting out various tabloid headlines during an instrumental solo.
 Yankovic performed the song on The Late Late Show with Craig Ferguson on February 9, 2012.